 - AGSC Stars Guide

-- Transfer institution's Area V page
+- Transfer Institution's Area V page

 - Transfer Check Sheet

 - Placement test scores

 - Transcripts (high school, other colleges, Jefferson State)

-- Degree plan (signed by student and college representa-
+- Degree plan

 - Transfer college or university catalog.

 Tutorial Services

 Free tutorial services are offered in Lurleen Wallace Hall room 206 on the Jefferson Campus and in the Learning Resource Center on the Shelby Campus.
 Tutors are available to provide assistance in math and English courses.
 Specific questions may be emailed to the tutors at tutor@jeff-stateonline.com.
 Schedules listing the times tutors are available are posted in Lurleen Wallace Hall room 206 and in the Learning Resource Center, RSH 122.